beingzoe/wpplugin-kitchen-sink-html5-base/README.txt

 Tested up to: 3.0.1
 Stable tag: 0.1

-Theme Framework Plugin/Library of optimized sementic HTML5 awesomeness and a sensible starting point for developing WordPress themes (and possibly other plugins)
+Development base of optimized sementic HTML5 awesomeness and a sensible starting point for developing WordPress themes/plugins like a parent theme framework.

 == Description ==

-WordPress Theme Framework Plugin/Library of optimized semantic HTML5 awesomeness (via HTML5 Boilerplate) and a sensible starting point for rapidly developing higher quality WordPress themes and plugins
+WordPress Theme and Plugin development base to use as a sensible starting point for developing WordPress themes (and possibly other plugins) including semantic HTML5 awesomeness via HTML5 Boilerplate.
+Various classes and methods for rapidly implementing admin pages, options, metaboxes, and all that stuff you put in every functions.php or plugin file you've ever made. ;)

 See the Kitchen Sink HTML5 Base wiki at github for details https://github.com/beingzoe/wpplugin-kitchen-sink-html5-base/wiki